ZiyandaPetela/DATA-ANALYTICS/README.md

 * HyperText Markup Language (HTML) is a markup language for documents designed to be displayed in a web browser.
 *  HTML pages serve as the foundation for how people interact with the World Wide Web.
 Similar to XML, HTML is a tag-based language.

-# CHAPTER THREE - Databases and Data Acquisition
+# MODULE 2: CHAPTER THREE - Databases and Data Acquisition
 * two categories categories of a database 1.Relational 2.Nonrelational
 * Relational databases excel at storing and processing structured data.
 * The need to interact with unstructured data is one of the reasons behind the rise of nonrelational databases.